infiniflow/ragflow/docker/README.md

 ### Kibana

 - `KIBANA_PORT`
-  The port used to expose the Kibana service to the host machine.
+  The port used to expose the Kibana service to the host machine, allowing external access to the service running **inside** the Docker container.
 Defaults to `6601`.
 - `KIBANA_USER`
   The username for Kibana.
 Defaults to `rag_flow`.
 - `KIBANA_PASSWORD`